oracle/oracle-database-operator/docs/sidb/README.md

 - `pdbName`
 - `primaryDatabaseRef`

-If you attempt to changing one of these attributes, then you receive an error similar to the following:
+If you attempt to change one of these attributes, then you receive an error similar to the following:

 ```sh
 $ kubectl --type=merge -p '{"spec":{"sid":"ORCL1"}}' patch singleinstancedatabase sidb-sample